Estelle (musician): 2013–2016: True Romance and other ventures

-2017–present: Lovers Rock and acting career
+2017–present: Lovers Rock and acting career, New Album Stay Alta

 In June 2017, she announced she was working on a full-length reggae album due for a late 2017 release, in addition to releasing the album's lead single "Love Like Ours" featuring Tarrus Riley.
 On 13 July 2018, the title of the album was revealed as Lovers Rock.
 The single "Better" was released along with the pre-order.
 The album was released on 7 September 2018.
 Estelle also hosts a show on Apple Music, The Estelle Show, playing music that "inspires and excites her."
-Between 2019 and 2020 she gave voice to Garnet in Steven Universe Future and acted as Linda for Netflix's new film Fatal Affair.
+Between 2019 and 2020 she reprised her voice as Garnet in Steven Universe Future and acted as Linda in the Netflix original film Fatal Affair.
 As of October 2020 The Estelle Show on Apple Music has had over 500 episodes.

+Estelle’s sixth album Stay Alta, was released on May 23, 2025.

 Artistry

 Influences

-For her ability to rap, sing, act and write songs, Estelle has been praised by musicians such as John Legend and Roots Manuva; Estelle's taste in music encompasses Todd Rundgren, Lauryn Hill, Kanye West, Nas, Jill Scott and Jay Z.
+For her ability to rap, sing, act and write songs, Estelle has been praised by musicians such as John Legend and Roots Manuva; Estelle's taste in music encompasses Todd Rundgren, Lauryn Hill, Kanye West, Nas, Jill Scott and Jay-Z.

 In league with other contemporary British sirens like Amy Winehouse, Adele and Duffy, her main musical influences are Mary J. Blige and Ella Fitzgerald.
 In an interview, Estelle remarked: "Every three years they are talking about the 'British (musical) invasion.'
 It's been ongoing.
 It's been an invasion for the last 10 years.
 We are here!
 We crossed over.
 I'm like one of the first black British artists to come over here and win a Grammy.
 We are here!"